kwoner61/MooVees/README.md

 # MooVees
 This is my version of the Movie Trailer Website project.
 The website displays my list of favorite movies.

+The `src` folder contains Python code and resources that get generated into a website.

 ## Demo
 Here is a working live demo :  ...